rtk-rnjn/Parrot/extra/tutorials/roadmaps/api-security/oauth-redirect-ui.md

 # redirect_uri

-> Validate `redirect_uri’ on server-side to prevent open redirect attacks.
+> Validate `redirect_uri' on server-side to prevent open redirect attacks.

 In OAuth, `redirect_uri` is a parameter that specifies the URI (Uniform Resource Identifier) that the authorization server should redirect the user to after authentication is complete.
 The `redirect_uri` is often used in the OAuth flow to return an authorization code or access token to the client application.